natureblocks/core-marketing/terms-of-service.md

 You agree and acknowledge that you are the initiator and beneficiary of all transfers to your Account, to the extent that the transfer is within your control.
 You acknowledge that any incoming transfer not initiated or not requested to be initiated by you may not be released to your Account, until or unless you submit information on the person or entity who initiated the transfer.
 You also acknowledge that Natureblocks reserves the right to conduct a manual review of your account and any incoming transfer(s), to ensure that the funds can be released to your account.
 This review period is usually completed within 24 to 48 hours, but it may take longer.

-When you deposit or purchase Digital Assets via our Service, they will be delivered and held under the custody of a third-party Digital Asset custodian (“Custodian(s)”).
-As of the last date of these Terms, we use the following third-party Custodians in respect of various Digital Assets:

-As part of the deposit or withdrawal process, we may also use third party Digital Asset wallet providers, including, Fireblocks Ltd. of 221 River Street, 9th Floor, Hoboken NJ 07030 and their affiliated and related entities.
-For details on their services see <https://www.fireblocks.com/>.
-As a result of our use of their services, you agree and acknowledge that when you deposit or withdraw Digital Assets they may be temporarily stored with such third-party wallet providers.

-Natureblocks has licensed software from Digital Services Limited (trading as CoinCover) (“CoinCover”) to provide additional security for keys to Digital Assets held by Natureblocks using Fireblocks Ltd., including key pair creation, device access recovery and account access recovery.
-CoinCover is based in the United Kingdom and is regulated by the U.K. Financial Conduct Authority.

-In addition to the additional security keys provided by Coincover for Digital Assets held by Natureblocks, Natureblocks has also obtained a guarantee from Coincover for 100% of the client assets held with Fireblocks, excluding losses arising from the gross negligence, willful misconduct or fraud of an employee or representative of Natureblocks.
-The guarantee covers the theft or loss of crypto assets and also includes a software technology solution which monitors and limits transactions and prevents funds from being maliciously taken from Fireblocks wallets.
-The total aggregated cover amount under the Coincover guarantee is currently over US$19,500,000 and the coverage amount is reviewed periodically by Natureblocks.

-To facilitate the ordinary operation of our Service and for each Custodian to reconcile and confirm they hold your Digital Assets, you agree that we may provide each Custodian with any and all of the personal information we have collected from you, including but not limited to your name, email address, phone number, identity documents, identity numbers (such as driver license numbers), bank account and transaction details.

-Each Custodian may have their own privacy policy on the collection, storage and use of your personal information.
-Please contact them directly for details.

-By using our Service, you consent to the use of and our integration with each Digital Asset wallet provider and each Custodian to act as a custodian of your Digital Assets.
-You further consent to the Digital Assets which you purchase or deposit in connection with our Service being delivered to, deposited with and held by a Custodian on your behalf.
-The use of each Custodian depends, in part, on which Digital Asset(s) you purchase and/or deposit via our Service.

-We regularly make delivery of the Digital Assets you and other users purchase on the Service to Custodians and reconcile the Digital Assets you purchase or sell on the Service with each Custodian.
-To do so, we send and receive the Digital Asset amounts you buy or sell, to or from Custodians.
-Although times may vary, typically, our delivery to and receipt from a Custodian and the reconciliation occurs within two (2) business days from the date of your corresponding transaction on our Service.

-After the reconciliation occurs, you agree and acknowledge that the Digital Asset balances displayed in your Account on our Service are a display of the amounts held under the custody of a Custodian on your behalf.

-We do not have access to or control over private cryptographic keys necessary to send Digital Assets from a Custodian’s custody.
-We rely on the actions taken from within your Account to send instructions, via our Service, to the Custodian to cause any transactions in which your Digital Assets are withdrawn, traded or sold.
-For details, see the section below entitled, *Withdrawing Digital Assets to External Digital Wallets*.

-In order to facilitate quicker sales, trades and withdrawals of Digital Assets, you agree that we may use Digital Assets which we own, to carry out any sale, trade or withdrawal instructions provided from within your Account on the Service.
-Upon a sale, trade or withdrawal transaction being requested and confirmed from within your Account on the Service, you agree that we shall have your irrevocable consent to instruct Custodians to cause an equal number of Digital Assets to be withdrawn from their custody, which you owned, to setoff amounts we send you, or which you trade as part of such sale, trade and/or withdrawal transaction.

-We do not, nor do we purport to have, legal title to or ownership of Digital Assets which are delivered to each Custodian by us, on your behalf, in connection with the purchase or exchange of Digital Assets you make on our Service.

-To the extent you purchase or deposit Digital Assets which are held by a Custodian in connection with our Service, you agree to keep your Digital Assets free from any liens, encumbrances, charges, or claims, unless disclosed and agreed to by us and the applicable Custodian, in writing.

 You represent and warrant that any Digital Assets you purchase or sell on our Service are being purchased and sold by you directly, and not for or on behalf of any third-party.
 You are not authorized to use your Account on our Service for or on behalf of any other person or entity.

-## Withdrawing Digital Assets to External Digital Wallets

-While custody of the Digital Assets you purchase or deposit are held by a Custodian, you may elect to withdraw your Digital Assets to an external digital wallet address.
-Given the nature of digital assets and blockchain technology, we are unable to confirm who owns or controls external digital wallets address you specify for withdrawals.
-For your protection, you agree to only withdraw Digital Assets from your Account on the Service to external digital wallet addresses which you own and control, and not to any third-party.
-You acknowledge that we are unable to retrieve withdrawn Digital Assets, or reverse Digital Asset transactions.
-To learn more about private keys and digital wallets, please see our FAQ webpage.

-As our Service may facilitate the trading and withdrawal of your Digital Assets from a Custodian’s custody, you authorize us to send withdrawal instructions to each Custodian on your behalf.
-In doing so, we will act as your agent, with the nature and scope of such agency relationship being limited to sending Digital Asset withdrawal and transfer instructions to the Custodian in accordance with these Terms and any actions taken from within (or in connection with) your Account on our Service (including any instructions received via an API, if applicable).

-To facilitate the withdrawal of your Digital Assets held by a Custodian, when a withdrawal request is made within your Account, our software sends instructions to a Custodian, on your behalf, to send your Digital Assets to us as part of the transfer or withdrawal transaction.
-In our sole discretion and in rare circumstances, including where your Account is suspended or terminated, we may also rely on withdrawal instructions from the email address registered for your Account on our service.
-For that and other reasons, it is your responsibility to ensure you maintain sole and exclusive control of any email address used to register your Account on the Service.

-It is your responsibility to ensure that any incoming or outgoing Digital Assets are sent to the correct digital wallet addresses and specify, where applicable, the correct memo or reference code; whether displayed by us in your Account on the Service, or whether the address and memo code are for an external wallet address. **YOUR FAILURE TO DO SO MAY RESULT IN THE PERMANENT LOSS OF SUCH DIGITAL ASSETS, AND YOU ACKNOWLEDGE THAT THIS IS AN INHERENT RISK OF USING DIGITAL ASSETS.**

-Without limiting any other section of these Terms which restricts or limits our liability, you agree that we shall not be held liable or responsible for any damages or losses, howsoever caused (including by negligence or otherwise), which you suffer, arising from or in any way related to Digital Assets being sent to the wrong wallet address or memo code, or the use of a Custodian.
-If you elect to withdraw any Digital Assets using our Service, you accept full responsibility and liability for ensuring the accuracy of the external digital wallet address and the custody and control of, and access to, the external digital wallet address and related private keys.
-For more information on such risks, see the section below entitled “*Acceptance Of Risk And Disclaimers*”.

-Processing times for withdrawing and making delivery of your Digital Assets via a Custodian may vary based upon the network times of the applicable Digital Asset and each Custodian’s processing times.

 ## Establishing an Account